Table of Contents

 Key features:

-Keyword rank tracker with daily updates and historical ranking data
+Keyword rank tracker with automatic updates and historical ranking data

 Customizable SEO ranking reports (with white label options)